MelissaEPFL/Popelitical/index.md

 We chose to place the Pope on the **American bipartite political spectrum** which comprises at its two ends the Democratic Party and the Republican Party.
 This spectrum is particularly suited for our analysis, first, because the Quotebank corpus main language is English which means that a significant portion of the quotes originate from american politicians and secondly because choosing a binary spectrum simplifies our analysis a lot.

-We divide our speakers into three categories: **Democrats**, **Republicans** and the **Pope**.
+We divided our speakers into three categories: **Democrats**, **Republicans** and the **Pope**.
 Here we briefly summarize which speakers we chose to integrate into our analysis and how many quotes they pronouced along the Quotebank data sets between 2015 and 2020.

 | Political figure | Party      |Number of quotations |     | Political figure | Party      |Number of quotations |
 |------------------|------------|----------------------|    |------------------|------------|----------------------|